by Juliet Kemp

 Most sophisticates no longer even believe in magic or the cityangel.

-The first book in Juliet Kemp’s gripping Marek series, The Deep and Shining Dark, will be published by Elsewhen Press in Summer 2018.
+The first book in Juliet Kemp’s gripping Marek series, The Deep and Shining Dark, was published by Elsewhen Press on 6th July 2018.

 Book 1 of the Marek series